 Step 2: Sand Door

 There are a couple of ways you can sand off the rust.
 This may take a little bit of elbow grease.
 In case you’re too young to know this, it’s just a saying.
-My Mother use to say that to me when I was a kid.
-I remember one day my sister was looking under the sink for elbow grease, LOL You can do this by hand or with a electric sander.
-Use a medium grit sand paper (100 Grit) to start with, then use a 220 grit to finish.
+My mother used to say that to me when I was a kid.
+I remember one day my sister was looking under the sink for elbow grease, LOL You can do this by hand or with an electric sander.
+Use medium-grit sandpaper (100 Grit) to start with, then use a 220 grit to finish.

 Step 3: Clean Door again

 Make sure you clean off all the dust with a large brush and rag. then wipe down the entire area with TSP again and dry the area completely.